 Keep it up!
 Learn and keep learning.
 It’s so easy to stop working on a certain language and fall out of routine.
 Even if it’s just a small amount of time every day, do it.
 Don’t lose what you’ve spent so much time on.

 TruFluency Kids!
-Loves hearing from bilingual families, how they’re living, how they succeeded in raising bilingual children and the challenges that come with that.
-If you or someone you know if raising bilingual children, please write to us at firstname.lastname@example.org.
+Loves hearing from bilingual families, how they’re living, how they succeeded in raising bilingual children, and the challenges that come with that.
+If you or someone you know if raising bilingual children, please contact us.
 We are eager to hear your story!

 TruFluency Kids!
-Spanish Immersion provides Spanish classes for kids – online or in person – small groups or private lessons.
-If interested in making your own group class with your friends or if you are interested in private lessons, please call 469-338-9382 or go to www.trufluencykids.com to inquire.
+Spanish Immersion provides online Spanish classes for kids – small groups or private lessons.
+If interested in making your own group class with your friends or if you are interested in private lessons, please call 469-338-9382 or contact us.